 A crane, heron or stork?
 In the medieval bestiary the crane was a icon of vigilance.
 Cranes and herons inhabit the Somerset Levels, not far from North Cadbury.

-Unicorn presenting a shield.
+Unicorn or Yale presenting a shield.
 The unicorn’s horn has had be bent somewhat to fit into the bench end.

 Renaissance-style flourish.
 Different carvers bring different designs.
 Probably as an individual you commission your own bench end.